PRELIMINARY PROGRAM OF

 moderation: Ewa Majewska

-Marigone Drevinja, University of London, UK, WHO CARES? – UNPAID CARE WORK IN KOSOVO
+Marigone Drevinja, Institute for Social Policy “Musine Kokalari”, WHO CARES? – UNPAID CARE WORK IN KOSOVO

 15.30-17.30 – PANELS ROUND 3